-Kork-Ease crafts shoes for the woman who walks the line between a retro and modern lifestyle.
-She has a strong appreciation of classic style while effortlessly living in the present.
-As we design each season, we aim to celebrate that kind of inspired, impassioned spirit.
+Kork-Ease crafts for the woman who walks the line between a retro and modern lifestyle.
+As we design each season, we aim to celebrate that inspired, impassioned spirit.

-We love the women we design for.
-So it’s no surprise that we’ve gone gaga for Girls I Know, a Manhattan-based blog dedicated to showcasing talented women from around the city.
-The blog features portraits of women alongside a little tidbit about their achievements and dreams.
+It’s no surprise that we’ve gone gaga for Girls I Know, a Manhattan-based blog dedicated to showcasing talented women from around the city.
+The blog features portraits of women alongside a tidbit about their achievements and dreams.
 Girls I Know is a treasure trove of female role models.
-The blog will be relaunched in the fall, but for a heavy dose of girl power, head over to their Instagram page.
+The blog will be relaunched in the fall.
+For the time being, head over to their Instagram page.

 We recently chatted with Jen Steele, the vibrant co-founder behind Girls I Know.
 She’s interviewed artists, businesswomen, thinkers, and social activists to find what makes them tick.
 Jen is as brilliant as the women she has surrounded herself with.
 By bringing such awesome women into our daily lives with her blog, she has become a patron saint of girl power.

 While you await the exciting relaunch of GirlsIKnowNYC.com, check out our chat with Jen below.

 GIRLS I KNOW is a project and website i created four years ago to inspire women to start thinking about what they want in life, and also how they might get there or get it.
 I did this by telling the stories of influential women I know.
 Essentially, Girls I Know is a platform for girls and women who have something to say, and place for them to connect through storytelling

 What has been the most rewarding thing about creating GIK?